LLNL/Caliper/doc/sphinx/configuration.rst

                 CALI_<MODULE>_<KEY>=<VALUE>

 Values can be strings, lists, numbers, or boolean values, depending on the variable.
-List elements are typically separated by the colon (':') character.
+List elements are typically separated by commas.
 Boolean values can be given as '1', 'true', or '0', 'false' for *true* and *false*, respectively.

 Set caliper configuration variables through environment variables,